Shop: OAS, The Open Amiga Sampler (new model)

 If you want to input a mono signal, you only need to use one of the tulip connections (it does not matter which connection you use for that).

-OAS, The Open Amiga Sampler (Connectors)
+OAS, The open Amiga Sampler (new Model !) (side view)

 OAS, The Open Amiga Sampler, Application